 Greece was the first great center of knowledge in the western world.
-Commerce drove mesopotamia, and the afterlife dominated Egyptian thought, but Greece was obsessed with how things work.
-Since the inception of the Greek language in 800 B.C., Greek culture progressed rapidly, developing the first democratic system of government, investing in education and using sport to unify and inspire.
+Commerce drove Mesopotamia and the afterlife dominated Egyptian thought, but Greece was obsessed with how things work.
+Since the inception of the Greek language in 800 BCE, Greek culture progressed rapidly, developing the first democratic system of government, investing in education and using sport to unify and inspire.
 Mathematicians identified the pythagorean theorem and discovered that the world was a sphere.
 Philosophers theorized on the nature of reality and speculated on the perfect government.
 Even the vast pantheon of Greek gods and goddesses acted as mirrors of human relationships and social structures.
-Unfortunately, enlightenment was only available to Greek men — women were considered property in most greek city states, outsiders were ‘barbarians’ and slavery was taken for granted.
+Unfortunately, enlightenment was only available to Greek men.
+Women were considered property in most greek city states, outsiders were ‘barbarians’ and slavery was taken for granted.

 At first, the Greek style was similar to the simplified, stylized forms of Aegean art that came before.
 Greece was heavily influenced by other cultures through constant invasion and war with Persia.
-It was only after the Athenians defeated the Persian army of King Darius the First in 490 B.C. that Greece had the leisure to look inward and focus on education and infrastructure.
+It was only after the Athenians defeated the Persian army of King Darius the First in 490 BCE. that Greece had the leisure to look inward and focus on education and infrastructure.
 Over the next 200 years, Greek culture came into it’s own.
 Artwork became more naturalistic, with realistic figures that mirror the scientific emphasis of the time.
-This ‘classical’ style lasted until the Death of Alexander the Great in 323, whose conquests had grown Greece into a massive empire, bringing prosperity to the Greek capitals.
+This ‘classical’ style lasted until the Death of Alexander the Great in 323 BCE, whose conquests had grown Greece into a massive empire, bringing prosperity to the Greek capitals.
 Centuries of intellectual investment had developed a rich culture of drama, politics and art.
-Art of this ‘Hellenistic’ period brought drama to the naturalism of previous work — motion, tension, joy and agony abound as the Greek culture embraced leisure.
+Art of this ‘Hellenistic’ period brought drama to the naturalism of previous work.
+Motion, tension, joy, and agony abounded as the Greek culture embraced leisure.
 In Hellenistic art you can glimpse the beginning of the end.
-The culture had become decadent, and soon the more aggressive and economically minded Romans would subsume the Greek city states.
+The culture had become decadent, and soon the more aggressive and economically minded Romans subsumed the Greek city states.